 While the relatively poor resolution of commercially available satellite images continues to make whale identification a challenging problem, our approach provides the means to efficiently eliminate areas without whales and, in doing so, greatly accelerates whale surveys.

-Further information on this project can also be found on the website of the European Space Agency (ESA), which has funded the project.
+The project has now entered the second phase.
+Further information is available on the website of the European Space Agency (ESA), which co-finances the project.

 The project is funded by the European Space Agency (ESA).